Julia Quinn: Career

 Quinn considers herself a feminist and gives her heroines feminist qualities that are not necessarily true to the most prevalent attitudes of the times her novels are set in.
-Her books are noted for their humor and sharp, witty dialogue.
-The novels are primarily character-driven, lacking the great external conflicts that many romance novels employ.
-One of her novels, When He was Wicked, was unusual for a romance novel, as the first four chapters describe the heroine in a happy marriage with someone who is not the hero, and then shows the death of the original husband and deals with the grief of both the heroine and hero before allowing the second love story to flourish.
+Her novels are primarily character-driven and have been noted for their humor and sharp, witty dialogue.
 Most of her books are dedicated to her husband, Paul Pottinger, often with references to amusing alternate titles for the work.

+In 2003, she was profiled in Time Magazine, an accomplishment few romance novelists have achieved.
+In 2005, Publishers Weekly gave To Sir Phillip, With Love a rare starred review, and later, the novel was named as one of the six best mass market original novels of the year.

-Quinn won the Romance Writers of America RITA Award for 2007 for On the Way to the Wedding and again for 2008 for The Secret Diaries of Miss Miranda Cheever.
-When she won for 2010 for What Happens in London, she became (at the time) the youngest member and is now one of only 16 authors to be inducted into the RWA Hall of Fame.
+Quinn won the Romance Writers of America RITA Award, in 2007, for On the Way to the Wedding and again, in 2008, for The Secret Diaries of Miss Miranda Cheever.
+At the time of her 2010 RITA award for What Happens in London, she became RWA's youngest member.
+She is one of only 16 authors to be inducted into the RWA Hall of Fame.

-In 2003, she enjoyed the rare honor of being profiled in Time Magazine, an accomplishment few romance novelists have achieved.
-In 2005 Publishers Weekly gave To Sir Phillip, With Love a rare starred review, and later named it one of the six best mass market original novels of the year.

-Each of her last 17 novels has appeared on the New York Times Bestseller List, with Mr. Cavendish, I Presume hitting number one in October 2008.
-Most recently, The Girl With the Make-Believe Husband was on the NYT list in June 2017.
-Additionally to those, both her Lady Whistledown anthologies appeared on the NY Times list, as did both of her novel-in-three-part collaborations with Connie Brockway and Eloisa James (The Lady Most Likely and The Lady Most Willing), and the Bridgertons: Happily Ever After collection of Bridgerton’s second epilogues.
+Many of Quinn's novels have appeared on the New York Times Bestseller List, with Mr. Cavendish, I Presume hitting number one in October 2008.
+In addition, both her Lady Whistledown anthologies appeared on the NY Times list, as did both of her novel-in-three-part collaborations with Connie Brockway and Eloisa James (The Lady Most Likely and The Lady Most Willing), and the Bridgertons: Happily Ever After collection of Bridgerton's second epilogues.

-Her Bridgerton series of books has been adapted for Netflix by Shonda Rhimes under the title Bridgerton.
+Her Bridgerton series of books has been adapted for Netflix by Shonda Rhimes, under the title Bridgerton.

 Personal life

 In 2001, Quinn won $79,000 on The Weakest Link.
 She is an avid reader and posts recommendations of her favorite books on her Facebook page.

-Quinn resides in Seattle, Washington, with her husband and two children.
+Quinn resides in Seattle, Washington, with her husband, virologist Paul Pottinger, and two children.
+Her brother-in-law is the national security expert Matt Pottinger.

 On June 29, 2021, Quinn's sister and father, Ariana Elise Cotler and Stephen Lewis Cotler, respectively, were killed by a drunk driver in Kaysville, Utah.